Regulationtimelineenforcementdeadlines

-EU AI Act Timeline: Key Dates from 2024 to 2027
+EU AI Act Timeline: Key Dates from 2024 to 2028

 The EU AI Act (Regulation 2024/1689) does not apply all at once.
 Instead, the European Union designed a phased enforcement schedule that gives organisations time to prepare for increasingly stringent requirements.
 Understanding this timeline is critical for prioritising compliance efforts and allocating resources effectively.

 This article provides a comprehensive, date-by-date breakdown of every major enforcement milestone from the regulation's entry into force through full application.
+The schedule was amended for the first time in July 2026, and the dates below reflect the amended text.

 The Complete Enforcement Timeline